Updated: Feb 7, 2022

 A recent case has seen a 22 year old student go on trial facing 12 counts of sexual assault and rape.
 The accused spent two years on bail and endured a three-day trial before it was found his supposed victim had been pestering him for casual sex.
 The accused now becomes the victim.
 Where is his support?
 What help can he get?
 How can he make all the terrible news stories about him go away?
 The newspapers do not retract their stories and remove them from the internet.
 Social media sites do close accounts and groups that are harming these victims.

 There are support groups and organisations available to help those who are suffering a miscarriage of justice.
-Falsely Accused Carers and Teachers is an organisation offing support for victims and providing advice where possible.
+Falsely Accused Carers and Teachers is an organisation offering support to victims and providing advice where possible.
 CrowdJustice is an organisation offering funding for the defence of a person wrongly accused.
-Falsely Accused Law have specialist lawyers to defend your case.
+Falsely Accused Law has specialist lawyers to defend your case.